Teahouse-Studios/akari-bot/CONTRIBUTING.md

 A pull request must pass all CI checks and receive at least 1 developer's LGTM (Looks Good To Me) before it can be merged.

-Major changes should not be pushed directly to `main` — please open a pull request for review.
+Major changes should not be pushed directly to `master` — please open a pull request for review.

 ### Code Style